liquidprompt/liquidprompt/docs/overview.rst

 - `Spaceship <https://spaceship-prompt.sh/>`_: similar spirit to
   :spelling:word:`Starship` (with a few fewer features), but only for Zsh.
-- `Oh-My-Posh <https://ohmyposh.dev/>`_: tries to support a little bit of everything, and thus does not really shine at anything.
+- `Oh-My-Posh <https://ohmyposh.dev/>`_: tries to support a little bit of everything, largest set of themes (albeit not very diverse).
 Only for Zsh.
 - `Powerlevel10k <https://github.com/romkatv/powerlevel10k>`_: the most popular
-  on Github, focused on fancy theming, but to the expense of the UX.
+  on Github, focused on fancy features (like transitive prompt), but to the expense of the UX.
 Only supports Zsh.
 - `Powerline <https://github.com/powerline/powerline>`_: primarily a
   daemon-based status line generator, hence with good support for latency-expensive features.
 Probably the largest feature set for various